rdkcentral/rdk-halif-device_settings/docs/pages/Audio_halSpec.md

  ```

 This interface provides a set of `APIs` to facilitate communication to the Audio Driver.

 This interface provides control to enable or disable Audio Output ports like TV Internal Speakers, ARC/eARC, Headphones, SPDIF and allows `Caller` to configure or retrieve various audio parameters.
+Functionalities

+@todo Vendor shall follow the configurations - dsAudioSettings.h file can be pointed

 ## Component Runtime Execution Requirements